 Wondering About Our WATERGOAT?

 .
-Yes the WATERGOAT works so well but what really makes it special is that it brings neighbors, communities and corporations together in a planet friendly cause.
-Finally, tools that give folks the ability to combat pollution and provide data driven education for surrounding communities and schools.
-Shoreline cleanups are great but there is no end in site for those annual Grant consuming efforts - Watergoats prevent never imaginable amounts of raw trash from ever getting close to big waters!
+Yes the WATERGOAT works very well but what really makes it special is that it brings neighbors, communities and corporations together in a planet friendly cause.
+These tools give folks the ability to combat pollution and provide data driven education for surrounding communities and schools.
+Shoreline cleanups are great but there is no end in sight for those annual Grant consuming efforts - Watergoats prevent never imaginable amounts of raw trash from ever getting close to big waters each and every day!

 .
-The WATERGOAT allows 94% continuous water flow rates with a 1/4" water displacement.
-Netting/Skirting while offered at two drape-down sizes (8" & 16") stops floatables without rigid form, vertical chains hang at intermittent spaces to keep form and aid with organic matter gathering.
+The WATERGOAT allows 94% continuous water flow rates with structural 1/4" water displacement.
+Netting/Skirting while offered at two drape-down sizes (8" and 16") stops floatables without rigid form, vertical chains hang at intermittent spaces to keep form and aid with organic matter gathering.
 Netting is never allowed to reach river, lake or pond bottom.
-Netting is wildlife/marinelife friendly and is never installed where access or egress for creatures would become a challenge. ...
-(NETTING/NAVIGABLE WATERS.
-The WATERGOAT should never be installed (spanning) across a canal or river where motorized boats will traverse.
-Canoes, Kayaks or Jon Boats easily roll over a WATERGOAT.)
+Netting is wildlife/marinelife friendly and would never be installed where access or egress for creatures would become a challenge.
+(NETTING/NAVIGABLE WATERS) The WATERGOAT should never be installed (spanning) across a canal or river where motorized boats will traverse.
+Motorless canoes, kayaks or jon Boats easily roll over a WATERGOAT.)

 .
-In most applications a WATERGOAT attaches easily to 'StormWater Outfalls' within an hour.
-The device either attaches to a Head-Wall or raises and lowers on Earth Anchors aka Spuds that are driven into the high water level on top of ridging embankment.
+In most applications, a WATERGOAT attaches easily to 'StormWater Outfalls' within an hour.
+The device either attaches to a head-wall or raises and lowers on earth anchors aka spuds that are driven into the high water level on top of ridging embankment.
 This allows the WATERGOAT to rise and lower with rapidly fluctuating water levels.
-One side of a WATERGOAT cable is left unsecured so it is able to break free on one side and avoid asset loss during catastrophic flooding events.
+One side of a WATERGOAT cable is left unsecured so it is able to break free, avoiding total asset loss during catastrophic flooding events.

 .
 Sizing - no matter the application or size, a WATERGOAT will always need to achieve or assume a 'Crescent Shape'.
 This applies both to spanning canals and rivers or attaching to StormWater Outfalls.
-There's engineering and reasons for the formulas involved.
-WATERGOAT is available in every size - the longest so far at 110' but at some point maintenance becomes a concern.
-Maintenance is always performed from the safety of embankments and Tethered Cables are provided to pull the device to the shoreline.
+There is engineering involved and reasons for the applied formulas.
+WATERGOAT is available in every size - the longest so far at 110' - but at some point maintenance becomes a concern.
+Maintenance is always performed from the safety of embankments and tethered cables are provided to pull the device to the shoreline.